1Marc/marcgrabanski.com/src/pages/articles/2022-07-11-personal-health-checklist/index.md

 ## Exercise

-- Weekly gymnastics class year-round
+- Weekly gymnastics class year-round.
-- In-ground trampoline, jumping ~20 minutes per day
+- In-ground trampoline, jumping ~20 minutes per day.
-- Straight-arm bar hangs for 60+ seconds (I used to do pull-ups but found bar hangs to be better for shoulder mobility) – my current record is 90 seconds
+- Straight-arm bar hangs for 60+ seconds (I used to do pull-ups but found bar hangs to be better for shoulder mobility) – my current record is 90 seconds.
-- Daily stretching and handstands
+- Daily stretching and handstands.
-- Occasionally run or bike, but I should do more
+- Occasionally run or bike, but I should do more.
-- Jump training (currently trying to increase my vertical from 27" to 35"+)
+- Jump training (currently trying to increase my vertical from 27" to 35"+).

 ## Diet and Supplements